israfilDesign/sajibhossain.me/content/english/about.md

 custom_css: ""
 ---

-I am a professional graphic designer with 4+ years of experience in the design industry.
-Over the years I worked in a digital agency and my work was on a variety of tasks.
-As a result, I was able to develop my skills in different directions and was always eager to learn new things.

-I have a Govt Certified Graphic Design (Level 3).
-In my career, I’ve had the pleasure of working in a variety of industries and for clients including photo editors and Contributor Wold Most Microstock Website.
-I enjoy learning new techniques and styles to suit different types of clients.
-Consequently, I can offer you a larger range of skills.
-My skills include proficiency with the Adobe Creative Suite (Adobe Photoshop, Adobe Illustrator, Adobe After Effects, and Adobe Premiere Pro) in addition to my knowledge of social media and web-related tasks.
+I am to express my interest in the graphic designer position.
+With over 4 years of experience in the design industry, I have honed my skills in various design tasks, including motion graphics and video editing.
+I hold a Government-certified Graphic Design Level 3 certification and have extensive experience with the Adobe Creative Suite, including Photoshop, Illustrator, After Effects, and Premiere Pro.
+My previous roles at Bio-Xin Cosmeceuticals, Redgreen Technology LTD, and Image Retouching Lab have equipped me with a diverse skill set, making me well-suited to handle a wide range of design projects.
+I am confident that my expertise and creativity will make a valuable contribution.